Project-Repositories/contiki-ng-NES/README.md

     gcc-arm-none-eabi-9-2020-q2-update/bin to your path.

 #### Clone Contiki-NG at a chosen directory
+** FOR THIS PROJECT, YOU SHOULD CLONE THIS REPOSITORY, AS WE ARE MAKING THE MODIFICATIONS HERE.
+DO NOT CLONE THE OFFICIAL CONTIKI-NG REPOSITORY.**

-A great speedup in compliation happens if the folder is in the ubuntu subdirectory, compared to mounting the windows directory and running wsl through that
+A great speedup in compliation happens if the Github Repository is cloned to a subdirectory in your Ubuntu VM, compared to mounting the windows directory and running wsl through that

 Switches between a >1 sec to 10> sec compilation of helloworld from testing